Matir03/minions/spooky/docs/architecture.md

 - Efficient incremental updates for small position changes

 ### Constraint Satisfaction
-- Robust constraint graph system for combat resolution
+- Robust constraint graph system for combat and repositioning resolution
-- Efficient SAT solver integration
+- Efficient SAT solver integration for the combat and repositioning stages
 - Handling of complex game rules and interactions

 ## Implementation Notes